 Adapted from kingarthurflour.com

-2 cups all purpose flour
+- 2 cups all-purpose flour

-1 cup whole wheat flour
+- 1 cup whole wheat flour

-¼ cup cracked wheat
+- ¼ cup cracked wheat

-¼ cup sunflower seeds
+- ¼ cup sunflower seeds (or, seeds of choice)

-¼ cup olive oil
+- ¼ cup olive oil

-3 tablespoons sugar
+- 3 tablespoons sugar

-1 ½ teaspoon salt
+- 1 ½ teaspoon salt

-2 teaspoon instant dry yeast
+- 2 teaspoon instant dry yeast

-1 cup boiling water
+- 1 cup boiling water

-¼ cup warm water.
+- ¼ cup warm water.

-Add cracked wheat to boiling water, cover and let it sit for half an hour.
+- Add cracked wheat to boiling water, cover and let it sit for half an hour.
 It will become soft.
-Add sugar and yeast to ¼ cup warm water and leave it covered for 10 minutes.
+Add remaining ¼ cup warm water, sugar and yeast and leave it covered for 10 minutes.

-Preheat oven to 180 degrees C. Oil one 8 ½ x 4 ½ inch loaf pan.
+- Preheat oven to 180 degrees C. Oil one 8 ½ x 4 ½ inch loaf pan.

-Bake in the preheated oven at 180 degrees C for 35 to 45 minutes or till the top turns brown and the bottom of the pan sounds empty when tapped.
+- Bake in the preheated oven at 180 degrees C for 35 to 45 minutes or till the top turns brown and the bottom of the pan sounds empty when tapped.
 If the loaf is browning too quickly, tent the loaf loosely with a foil.

-Remove from the loaf tin after 10 minutes.
+- Remove from the loaf tin after 10 minutes.
 Cool in the rack.

-Slice next day.
+- Slice the next day.